How to Introduce a New Parakeet Into Your Flock

 I finally came to the conclusion that Bogey was lonely, in spite of the hours of attention that I heaped onto him.
 Parakeets in the wild congregate in flocks and are quite social.
 Bogey needed to be part of a flock.
 Since I couldn't bear to have him unhappy, I resolved to give him a friend.
 But before I brought that new companion home, I had several things to do.

 One Important Thing

-Those who want a parakeet that talks may want to consider carefully adding a second bird.
+Those who want a parakeet that talks may want to be careful about adding a second bird.
 Solo parakeets are most likely to talk, but those kept in pairs and flocks do sometimes become vocal.
-Helping a parakeet learn to speak takes a lot of time and work and there is no guarantee that your parakeet will ever talk—some don't.
+Helping a parakeet learn to speak takes a lot of time and work, and there is no guarantee that your parakeet will ever talk—some don't.
 I wanted Bogey to talk, but in the end, his happiness was the most important consideration.
-He may still talk someday, but even if he doesn't he is still my birdie bird.
+He may still talk someday, but even if he doesn't, he is still my birdie bird.

 Cage size is crucial for parakeets.
 Before purchasing a second parakeet, check to make certain your cage is big enough for two birds.
 Generally a cage 2'x2'x2' will be adequate for two parakeets.

 Your cage should be long rather than tall to allow the parakeets enough room for exercise.
 You will also need an additional cage to keep your new parakeet in during the quarantine period.